 Bethel University has been continuously accredited by the Higher Learning Commission since 1959.
 This “regional accreditation,” recognized by the United States Department of Education, demonstrates that the university meets quality educational standards.
-Bethel is also accredited by the Teacher Education Accreditation Council; the Council on Social Work Education (at the undergraduate level); the Commission on Accreditation of Athletic Training Education Programs (CAATE) at the undergraduate level for the Athletic Training Education Program; and The Commission on Collegiate Nursing Education (at the undergraduate and master’s levels) which can be reached at One Dupont Circle NW 530, Washington, D.C.
-20036-1120 or by phone at 202.887.6791.
+Bethel is also accredited by the Teacher Education Accreditation Council; the Council on Social Work Education (at the undergraduate level); the Commission on Accreditation of Athletic Training Education Programs (CAATE) at the undergraduate level for the Athletic Training Education Program; and The Commission on Collegiate Nursing Education (at the undergraduate and graduate levels) which can be reached at One Dupont Circle NW 530, Washington, D.C., 20036-1120 or by phone at 202.887.6791.

 Undergraduate teacher preparation programs leading to licensure for pre-kindergarten, kindergarten, elementary, and secondary teaching, as well as graduate programs leading to licensure in special education and middle school teaching, are approved by the Minnesota Board of Teaching.
 The nursing program is approved by the Minnesota Board of Nursing.
 The Department of Chemistry is approved by the American Chemical Society, and programs in the department are certified.
-The Business Department is accredited by the Accreditation Council for Business Schools & Programs.
+The Department of Business is accredited by the Accreditation Council for Business Schools & Programs.

 The academic program at Bethel University is enriched by its membership and participation in programs of the Christian College Consortium, the Council for Christian Colleges and Universities, the Upper Midwest Association for Intercultural Education, the Jerusalem University College, and the Au Sable Institute of Environmental Studies.